qqgjyx/qqgjyx.github.io/_pages/cv.md

 </div>
 <div style="padding-left: 20px;">
   <ul style="margin-top: 0;">
+    <li>Investigated on the topic of "Data Driven Model for AIS Reperfusion Decision-making."</li>
     <li>Milestoned a novel ODE model of the perfusion process in pwiMRI presurgery diagnosis for acute hemorrhagic, in comparison to previous Kernel models.</li>
     <li>Scraped 100+ fields from an open database about the topic of bacterial cultivation as a side project.</li>
   </ul>